Review Ring Video Doorbell Pro, Its First Wired Device

 In terms of design, the new Ring Pro is sleeker than the original Ring.
 The dimensions on the new Ring Pro are 4.50 x 1.85 x .80 inches while the old Ring's dimensions are 4.98 x 2.43 x .87 inches.

 Cost of Ring Pro differs from the original Ring video doorbell.
-The price of Ring Pro is $249 while the original Ring costs $179.
+The original price of Ring Pro was $249, but it's now available for less than $170 and the orginal Ring costs less than $100.
 Both are available on the company website as well as Best Buy, Walmart and Amazon.